Quantum Algebraic Diversity: Single-Copy Density Matrix Estimation via Group-Structured Measurements: Classical Algebraic Diversity (Review)

 \item[(R4)] \textbf{Group selection:} The double-commutator GEVP~\cite{thornton2026dc} provides polynomial-time optimal group selection via $\mathbf{M}\mathbf{c} = \lambda\mathbf{G}\mathbf{c}$, where $M_{ij} = \Tr(B_i^*[\mathbf{R},[\mathbf{R}, B_j]])$.

 \item[(R5)] \textbf{General Algebraic Averaging~\cite{thornton2026gaat}:} The algebraic diversity principle extends beyond the outer product to arbitrary $G$-compatible statistics.
-The variance reduction is governed by the \emph{effective dimension} $d_{\mathrm{eff}}(G, f) = |\{f(\pi_g(\mathbf{x})) : g \in G\}|$ (the number of distinct values the statistic produces on the group orbit).
+The number of algebraically distinct views a statistic produces on the group orbit is the \emph{effective dimension} $d_{\mathrm{eff}}(G, f) = |\{f(\pi_g(\mathbf{x})) : g \in G\}|$.
 For the outer product, $d_{\mathrm{eff}} = |G|$; the density matrix, as a rank-2 tensor, admits $d_{\mathrm{eff}} = d^2$ under the Heisenberg-Weyl group.
-The classical law of large numbers is recovered as the trivial-group case $d_{\mathrm{eff}} = 1$. \end{enumerate}
+This count governs the rank and conditioning of the single-observation estimator and the informational completeness of the measurement; it is not a multiplier on the per-sample variance, which continues to obey the sampling law.
+The trivial-group case $d_{\mathrm{eff}} = 1$ recovers a single rank-1 view. \end{enumerate}